harness/developer-hub/release-notes/feature-flags.md

 ### Fixed issues in the iOS SDK

-- Fix runtime failure when target is nil (FFM-9282)
+- Fix runtime failure when target is nil.
+(FFM-9282)

 ## Previous releases